B0N3head/Intvert/README.md

 Intvert
 ======
-A joke "Trojan" written in Batch, made to be put in a usb or combined with a .mp3 into an exe
+A joke "Trojan" written in Batch, made to be put on a usb and lauch silently

 ## "Payloads"
 #### Working